 - Not transferring directly to another state agency.

-Floating Holiday Payment
+Floating Holiday Time Off

 Upon separation from university employment or transfer to another state agency, an employee shall be paid for any unused floating holiday time off balance.

 An employee must be compensated for any unused, banked overtime if one of the following situations occurs: